KellyHancox/wrappedunwrapped/README.md

 Don't wait for Spotify Wrapped.
 Get your top data now!
 This website uses the Spotify API to get your top Artists and Tracks of all time and lets you compare your tastes with other users.

+This came about because I wanted to compare my own music tastes with my friends, specifically becuase I found the Spotify API last year and was absolutely fascinated with it.

 ____________________________________________________________________________________

 When the user goes to _Wrapped Unwrapped_, they will see this page: </br>